Love & Self-Care

 Embrace self-care as a devotion to you and your family, rather than a task or job.
 Use the lens of love and warmth to invite the intention to care for yourself each day.
-Mothers need to be mothered too!
+Parents need to be nurtured too!
 One easy thing you can do to practice self-care and self-love is to create some affirmations.
 Perhaps an affirmation from the part inside that is hurting or most depleted.
 This one pictured below is from the Bless You Mom self-care cards found on Harmony Rose Wellness.
 Start your practice with whatever you can, one baby step at a time.
 I have some suggestions below.

 Simple ideas for self-care:

 - Salt scrub for your whole body (or just hands and feet)

 - Notice something that you felt really good about today

 - Say yes to rest

 - Kitchen dance party

 - Journal writing (set a timer for 15 minutes)